CSE232-MSU/CSE232/labs/lab01.md

 The VSCode installation tutorials above are split by operating system for one fundamental reason: MacOS users will be compiling their code with Clang, and Windows users will be compiling their code with GCC.
 C++ compilers are just like any other program -- depending on versions and vendors, compilers can have differing behavior.
 Thus, we have a "Rule of Compiling" for this class...

-**The Rule of Compiling**: no matter how you develop your code, the only compiler that matters is the one on Mimir, i.e., the one that will be testing your code.
+**The Rule of Compiling**: no matter how you develop your code, the only compiler that matters is the one on Coding Rooms, i.e., the one that will be testing your code.
 If it compiles and runs there, great.
 If not, then it is up to you to get it to compile there.

 ## Editing and Compiling C++